chrisglass/portrait-client/README.rst

 Having a scheduler (sched) coordinate several events:
 - A message sender that looks into a message store (sqlite) if messages are to be sent, and sends them all.
-- A set of monitors that "report" status by inserting messages in the message store.
+- A set of reporters that "report" status by inserting messages in the message store.
 - A set of managers that action on the running system.

 Monitors and managers should be maintained as a set of classes.